datavis-online/datavis-online.github.io/course_content_2022/index.md

 ## [Assessment Guidelines](assessment.md)

-In addition to the final project, the course has **three** assignments that need to be submitted to pass.
-Please note you **MUST** submit all [assignments](assessment.md) whether you attend tutorials or not.
-You must also attempt weekly quizzes.
+In addition to the final project, the course has **two** milestone [assignments](assessment.md).
+While optional, feedback will only be provided if they are submitted before their respective deadlines.
+The final project is the only mandatory assignment.

 ## [Tutorial Guidelines](tutorials.md)

-Please remember that while strongly encouraged, **participation in tutorials and all other interactive sessions is OPTIONAL**.
+Please remember that while **strongly encouraged**, participation in tutorials and all other interactive sessions is **optional**.
 Please read the [guidelines](tutorials.md) before attending your first interactive session; these take into account feedback from interaction with participants and the constraints inherent to a virtual classroom.

 ***